Teach Philosophy 101

 -

-Try to provide course content in a variety of mediums: on the course LMS you can provide supplementary videos, post course notes, link to podcasts, etc. Loading in this sort of supplementary material tends to benefit all students.
+Try to provide course content in a variety of mediums: on the course LMS you can provide supplementary videos, post course notes, links to podcasts, etc. Loading in this sort of supplementary material tends to benefit all students.

 -

 Make sure all material posted to the LMS is accessible: any videos should be captioned, and any documents need to be compatible with a screen reader.
+Most Word documents are compatible, so where possible convert files in to .doc or .docx format.
+If you have to use a PDF, make sure to use the 'auto-tag for accessibility' option.
+If you don't know how to do this, see here.

 -

-Incorporating principles of UDL also involves finding different ways for students to demonstrate competency: perhaps students to can write a paper or make a presentation; perhaps you allow students to record their answers to homework assignments; it could simply mean having a variety of components that make up a student's grade: homework, attendance, a paper, and an exam so that a students' entire grade does not rest primarily on one assignment type.
+Incorporating principles of UDL also involves finding different ways for students to demonstrate competency: perhaps students can write a paper or make a presentation; perhaps you allow students to record voice answers to homework assignments; it could simply mean having a variety of components that make up a student's grade: homework, attendance, a paper, and an exam so that a students' entire grade does not rest primarily on one assignment type.

 Sources: